SCEBE-Technicians/enucc-tutorials/docs/tutorials/01-hello-world.md

 Compute nodes on the other hand are built to deal with computationally intensive tasks.
 They have 64 cpus and 512gb of RAM.
 However you cannot use them directly like you used the login node.
 We use a program called [slurm](https://slurm.schedmd.com/) as our cluster management and job scheduling system.
 Slurm provides a program called `srun` which can be used to run your scripts on the compute nodes.
 Let's run this now.

 ```
-$ srun --ntasks 1 --cpus-per-task 1 ./hello_world.sh
+$ srun --ntasks 1 --cpus-per-task 1 --time=00:00:30 ./hello_world.sh
 srun: job 27870 queued and waiting for resources
 srun: job 27870 has been allocated resources
 Hello world!
 ```

 Here we've used the srun command with two flags.
-The first flag says we only have one task to run and the second indicates that we only want one cpu for this task.
+The first flag says we only have one task to run and the second indicates that we only want one cpu for this task, the third flag is a required time limit for the job.
 Specifying these flags means that other users will be able to run programs on the unused cpus on the same node.
 There are many more flags for srun which might be useful for your work.
 Check out [the docs](https://slurm.schedmd.com/srun.html) for more information.

 It's great that we can now run programs on the compute nodes, but what if we want to leave a job running for a long time and don't want to stay logged in while it's running?
 This is where the `sbatch` command comes in. `sbatch` lets you submit a job to ENUCC and slurm will run it when the resources become available.
 Once you submit a job with `sbatch` you do not need to stay logged in.
 A batch file is just like a regular bash file with some special directives.
 Let's edit `hello_world.sh` to convert it to a batch script.